Child actor

-The term child actor or child actress is generally applied to a child acting on stage or in movies or television.
-An adult who began their acting career as a child may also be called a child actor, or a "former child actor".
-Closely associated terms include teenage actor or teen actor, an actor who reached popularity as a teenager.
+A child actor or child actress is a child acting on stage, television or in movies.
+An adult who began their acting career as a child may also be called a child actor or a "former child actor".
+Closely associated terms include teenage actor or teen actor, which refer to an actor who gained popularity as a teenager.

-Famous earlier examples include Elizabeth Taylor, who started as a child star in the early 1940s in productions like National Velvet before becoming a popular film star as an adult in movies.

 Many child actors find themselves struggling to adapt as they become adults, mainly due to typecasting.
-Macaulay Culkin and Lindsay Lohan are two particular famous child actors who eventually experienced much difficulty with the fame they acquired at a young age.
-Some child actors do go on to have successful acting careers as adults; notable actors who first gained fame as children include Mickey Rooney, Kurt Russell, Jodie Foster, Christian Bale, Elijah Wood, Natalie Portman, and Scarlett Johansson.
-Other child actors have gone on to successful careers in other fields, including director Ron Howard, politicians Lech and Jarosław Kaczyński, and singer Jenny Lewis.
+Macaulay Culkin and Lindsay Lohan are two particularly famous child actors who eventually experienced much difficulty with the fame they acquired at an early age.
+Some child actors have successful acting careers as adults; for example Mickey Rooney, Elizabeth Taylor, Jodie Foster, Christian Bale, Drew Barrymore, Saoirse Ronan.
+Other child actors have gone on to successful careers in other fields, including director Ron Howard, politicians Lech and Jarosław Kaczyński, James Jebbia, and singer Jenny Lewis.

 Regulation

 In the United States, the activities of child actors are regulated by the governing labor union, if any, and state laws.
 Some projects film in distant locations specifically to evade regulations intended to protect the child.
 Longer work hours or risky stunts prohibited by California, for example, might be permitted to a project filming in British Columbia.
-US federal law "specifically exempted minors working in the Entertainment Business from all provisions of the Child Labor Laws."
+US federal law "specifically exempted minors working in the entertainment business from all provisions of the child labor Laws."
 Any regulation of child actors is governed by disparate state laws.